liip/LiipImagineBundle/Resources/doc/asset-versioning.rst

 name and appends it to the resulting image URL so that the file is found and cache busting is used.

+Since LiipImagineBundle version 2.12, we integrate with the configuration setting for ``framework.assets.json_manifest_path``.
+The manifest file is used to lookup the location of the actual file, and append the versioning string to the resulting image URL so that cache busting is used.

 Cache Busting
 ~~~~~~~~~~~~~